Compared & Ranked

 If you own a Samsung phone and a Galaxy Watch, Samsung Health is the obvious choice.
 It's deeply integrated with Samsung's hardware, automatically syncing steps from your watch, phone, and Galaxy Ring.
 The app includes step counting, workout tracking, sleep monitoring, stress measurement, and body composition (on supported Galaxy Watches).

-Step accuracy was 94% in our pocket test with a Galaxy S24.
-With a Galaxy Watch paired, accuracy jumped to 97% because the watch catches steps that the phone misses when it's on a desk or in a bag.
+Samsung Health is strongest when paired with a Galaxy Watch because the watch catches steps that the phone misses when it's on a desk or in a bag.
 Samsung Health also integrates with a limited number of third-party apps.

 Pros: Excellent Galaxy Watch integration, comprehensive health tracking beyond steps, food logging, sleep tracking, free with no ads.
 Cons: Best features require Samsung hardware, limited third-party ecosystem compared to Apple Health, the app is heavy and complex for people who just want a step counter, not available on iOS.

-Accuracy: 94% phone only, 97% with Galaxy Watch.
+Accuracy: Strongest with Galaxy Watch.
 Privacy: Samsung account required, data synced to Samsung servers.
 Price: Free.

 7. Leap Fitness Step Counter — Basic Free Option